yyl88/GenerativeDenseUNet/README.md

 # RBFDenseUNet
-A UNet architecture with Dense blocks, and an RBF output layer.
+A UNet architecture with Dense blocks, and an RBF output.
+This code leverages the MxNet framework: https://mxnet.apache.org/versions/1.8.0/

 An RBF based artificial neural networks used for the purpose of semantic image segmentation.
 The backbone of this model is a DenseUNe.
 The head of the convolutional neural network is an RBF layer.
 Inference can be done using Bayes Theorem, or Softmax.